Michael R. Cohen, RPh, MS, ScD (hon), DPS (hon), FASHP

-Michael R. Cohen, RPh, MS, ScD (hon.), DPS (hon.), is founder and president at The Institute for Safe Medication Practices (ISMP).
-Dr. Cohen’s passion for medication safety began in 1974 when he was involved in a serious adverse event with insulin in the hospital where he was employed.
-He immediately saw the value in sharing his story with other hospital pharmacists to prevent the same error from occurring.
+Michael R. Cohen, RPh, MS, ScD (hon), DPS (hon), is founder and president emeritus at the Institute for Safe Medication Practices (ISMP).
+Dr. Cohen’s passion for medication safety began in 1974 when he was alerted to a serious adverse event with insulin at a local hospital.
+He immediately saw the value in sharing the story with other hospital pharmacists to prevent the same error from occurring.
 Dr. Cohen founded ISMP in 1994 and launched the first of five ISMP Medication Safety Alert! publications in 1997.
 The Newsletters along with Safety Alerts now reach over a million health professionals in the US as well as regulatory authorities and others in over 30 foreign countries.

 Dr. Cohen is active in many patient safety initiatives including co-editor of the ISMP consumer website, Chairperson of the International Medication Safety Network, former member of the US FDA Drug Safety and Risk Management Advisory Committee (DSaRM) and the Nonprescription Drugs Advisory Committee (NDAC) and is currently a consultant to FDA.

 Among his many recognitions for his advocacy, contribution and understanding of medication safety, Dr. Cohen has received the John M. Eisenberg Patient Safety and Quality Award from the National Quality Forum and the Joint Commission and the Harvey A. K. Whitney Award from the American Society of Health-System Pharmacists.
 In 2006, he was recognized as a MacArthur Fellow by the John D. and Catherine T. MacArthur Foundation.